-In order to be consistent with traditional rectangular loop surveys, the polarity of the primary field within the southern- or westernmost lobe (depending on the orientation of the survey grid) has to be positive.
-Dipping conductors, whether thin or thick, that are located between the centers of the two lobes will thus generate a response similar to the conventional fixed-loop surveys, characterized by a positive-to-negative cross-over on the Z component and a positive peak on the X component, both centered over the conductive source.
+Regarding data interpretation, in order to be comparable with traditional rectangular loop surveys, the polarity of the primary field within the southern- or westernmost lobe (depending on the orientation of the survey grid) has to be positive.
+Dipping conductors, whether thin or thick, that are located between the centers of the two lobes will thus generate a response similar to the conventional fixed-loop surveys, characterized by a positive-to-negative crossover on the Z component and a positive peak on the X component, both centered over the conductive source.